RSEjas140/AISSday2/_episodes/18-DayTwoPractical.md

 ### Stretch Tasks (if you finish before the allotted time)

-1. Try visualising interesting aspects of your dataset.
+1. Consider what machine learning methods you want to use on your dataset.
-2. Collate statistics about your dataset.
+2. Spend some time finalising the problem you are trying to solve in your dataset.